Presentations of Cluster Modular Groups and Generation by Cluster Dehn Twists: Basic definitions

 \subsection{Saturated cluster modular groups and saturated modular complexes}

-In this section we recall the definition of the \emph{saturated cluster modular group}, which is called the \emph{special cluster modular group} in ~\cite{FG09}.
+In this section we recall the definition of the \emph{saturated cluster modular group}~\cite{FG08} (or the \emph{special cluster modular group}~\cite{FG09}).
 Also we introduce the \emph{saturated cluster complex} on which the saturated cluster modular group acts.